bladewheels/GildedRoseAPI/README.md

 # GildedRoseAPI

-## This is a SpringBoot-based REST API server for a fictitious entity, 'The Gilded Rose'
+## This is a Java/SpringBoot-based HTTP/REST API server for a fictitious entity, 'The Gilded Rose'.

 ### The requirements are thus: